-The mission of Stockton's MSW Program is to educate social workers who are prepared for specialized practice with diverse individuals, families, and communities.
-The Program aims to produce graduates who understand the human condition and the commonalities that all people everywhere share, while respecting and honoring differences in personal and communal history, social class, race, color, ethnicity, culture, language, immigration status, gender, sex, sexual orientation, marital status, age, political ideology, religion, and disability status.
-The curriculum focuses on developing practitioners who are able creatively to develop an in-depth understanding of diverse worldviews; empower diverse people to expand their capacities, resources, and opportunities; and advocate for policies and services that address social conditions that limit the quality of life for all people.
+The mission of Stockton's MSW program is to educate students who are prepared for specialized practice with marginalized populations using a social justice lens.
+The Program aims to produce graduates who understand the human condition and the commonalities that all people everywhere share, while respecting and honoring differences in personal and communal history, socioeconomic status, race, color, ethnicity, culture, language, immigration status, gender, sex, sexual orientation, marital status, age, political ideology, religion, and disability status.
+The curriculum focuses on developing practitioners who are prepared to work with marginalized, vulnerable, and oppressed individuals, families, groups, organizations, and communities using diversity-focused, anti-racist and anti-oppression pedagogies.
+Students learn how systems of oppression and domination in society, racism, poverty, policy, and law create and exacerbate inequalities across the life course.
+The Program aims to underscore the importance of cultural variation and cultural humility in engaging, assessing, intervening and evaluating practice interventions.
+Students become advocates for change in the areas of social, economic, racial, and environmental justice.

-The Program builds upon a strong foundation of generalist social work practice values, knowledge, and skills.
-Students are expected to understand and be able to apply an ecosystems perspective, the strengths perspective, and empowerment practice theory.
-They develop a thorough acquaintance with the negative effects of oppression, discrimination, marginalization, and other social forces that block people's ability to meet their basic human needs.
-They develop familiarity with multiple theories, perspectives, and approaches that will strengthen their ability to work effectively with diverse populations.
-They are expected to critically examine these theories, perspectives, and approaches as they become acquainted with research literature and as they develop experience in a practice setting.
+The Program builds upon a strong foundation of generalist social work practice behaviors, values, knowledge, and skills.
+Students are expected to understand and be able to apply an ecological systems theory (person-in-environment), with a special focus on the theory of intersectionality of diverse factors (i.e., socioeconomic status, race, ethnicity, culture, sexual and gender identity, age, religion, and disability status).
+Other theories include, but are not limited to, critical race theory, queer theory, feminist theory, and trauma theory.
+They develop a thorough acquaintance with the negative effects of oppression, discrimination, marginalization, and other societal forces that block people's ability to meet their basic human needs.
+They develop familiarity with multiple theories, perspectives, and approaches that will strengthen their ability to work effectively with diverse and marginalized populations.
+They are expected to critically examine these theories, perspectives, and approaches as they become acquainted with research literature and as they develop experience in agency practice.

-Continuing the central focus of the undergraduate social work program, the MSW Program aims to produce graduates who have a lifetime commitment to upholding human rights, respecting human diversity, and working towards social justice in their professional and personal lives.
+Continuing the central focus of the undergraduate program, the MSW Program aims to produce graduates who have a lifetime commitment to upholding human rights, respecting human diversity, and working towards social justice in their professional and personal lives.